pimlie/nodejs.sh/README.md

 The default id which is used.
 This is helpful if you dont want to include any volumes by default

 - `dockerOptions`

-An array of additional options that should be added when creating any new node container (see [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for available options)

 - `dockerOptions_${nodeId}`

-An array of additional options that should be added when creating a new container for _${nodeId}_ (see [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for available options)
+An array of additional options that should be added when creating a new node container.
+When specified as `dockerOptions_${nodeId}` then the options are only added to the _$nodeId_ container.
+See [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) for available options

 - `volumes`

-An array of all paths which should be added as a volume to _all_ containers

 - `volumes_${nodeId}`

-An array of all paths which should be added as a volume to containers for _${nodeId}_
+An array of all paths which should be added as a volume to a container.
+When specified as `volumes_${nodeId}` then the volumes will only be added to the _$nodeId_ container

 - `packages`

-An array of system packages that should be installed when any new node container has been created

 - `packages_${nodeId}`

-An array of system packages that should be installed when a new node container has been created for _${nodeId}_
+An array of system packages that should be installed when a new container has been created.
+When specified as `packages_${nodeId}` then the system packages will only be installed for the _$nodeId_ container

 - `npmPackages`

-An array of npm packages that should be globally installed when any new node container has been created

 - `npmPackages_${nodeId}`

-An array of npm packages that should be globally installed when a new node container has been created for _${nodeId}_
+An array of npm packages that should be globally installed when a new node container has been created.
+When specified as `npmPackages_${nodeId}` then the npm packages will only be installed for the _$nodeId_ container

 Example config:
 ```